"Protection from Energy!"

 Lok must have lost patience with his terrapin tactics and wanted to finish the match and salvage Dai's lost honour.

-Like a Stone Giant, he was - shielded, elemental resistant, and now covered in layers of grey-blue granite, slowly moving towards her with the inevitability of a glacier.
+In an instant, the Mage became "The Thing" from an infamous Marvel franchise, only covered in layers of grey-blue granite, slowly moving towards her with the certainty of a glacier.

-Gwen felt the sting of Lok's psychic attack on her mind.
-Why hadn’t Yuu called out the Magus for using an illicit spell?
+As for the Mind Magic, Gwen was still reeling from its impact.
+She was indignant and confused.
+Why hadn't Yuu called out the Magus for using an illicit spell?
 Was it legal for tier 1 Mages to employ mind-altering effects?
-Or did paralytic effects not count as mind-control?
-Didn't anyone see?
-Most mind-spells were invisible after all, and it didn't seem as though Detect Magic operated within the chaotic realm of the Force Cage.
+Or did paralysis not count as mind-control?

-Still, Lok came closer, trying to corner Gwen at one end.
+Heedless of her woes, Lok came closer, trying to corner Gwen at one end.
 Gwen had no idea what the man intended, but she wasn't about to lose the advantage of distance.
-What if he had a melee-touch, mind-altering Enchantment that could incapacitate her?
+What if he had a melee-touch, mind-altering Enchantment that could control her?
+What if Caliban escaped?

 She held a dozen of the unstable crystals in her hand, vibrating dangerously in their volatile fragility.